LoginRadius/docs/content/guide/big-commerce/index.md

 1. Copy the contents of the "assets" folder from the LoginRadius theme into your theme's assets folder

-2. Copy the contents of the "components" folder from the LoginRadius theme into your themes templates->components folder.
+2. Copy the contents of the "components" folder from the LoginRadius theme into your theme's templates ->components folder.

 3. Open the config.js in your theme->assets->loginradius->assets->js and and update the LoginRadius options object with the following:

  3. storeName- Add your BigCommerce Site Name
  * This should be a string in the API PATH when your BigCommerce ACCESS TOKEN, CLIENT ID, and CLIENT SECRET was generated.
 E.g. - if your API PATH is `https://api.bigcommerce.com/stores/pqshk245fh/v3/`  , then your storeName value should be `pqshk245fh`
  3. option.apiKey- Add your LoginRadius API Key

  3. option.appName- Add your LoginRadius App Name
  3. option.sott- Add a valid LoginRadius Sott
  3. option.verificationUrl- You can leave this default unless you want to direct users to a specific location to validate the emails.
-This is required if you are using the Email add/remove panel.
+This is required if you are using the Email add/remove the panel.
 You can add additional parameters to this options object if you want to include additional LoginRadius features or logic based on the parameters list here.

 4. Include the reference files for LoginRadius in your header section by including the following code in your theme->templates->components->common->header.html just before the closing tag
 ```